ml-stat-Sustech/TorchCP/README.md

-DeepCP is a Python toolbox for conformal prediction research on deep learning models.
-The primary functionalities are implemented in PyTorch.
-Specifically, DeepCP contains modules of post-hoc methods and training methods for classification problems and regression problems.
+DeepCP is a Python toolbox for conformal prediction research on deep learning models, using PyTorch.
+Specifically, this toolbox has implemented some representative methods (including posthoc and training methods) for classification and regression tasks.
+This codebase is still under construction.
+Comments, issues, contributions, and collaborations are all welcomed!

 # Overview
 DeepCP has implemented the following methods: